azat-co/fullstack-javascript/chapter2/chapter2.md

 	Note MAMP and XAMPP applications come with MySQL—an open source traditional SQL database—and phpMyAdmin—a web interface for MySQL database.

-On Mac OS X (and most UNIX systems), to close the process use Control +
+On macOS (and most UNIX systems), to close the process use Control +
 C. If you use Control + Z it will put the process to sleep (or detach the terminal window); in this case, you might end up with the lock on data files and will have to use the kill command or Activity Monitor,